 Aftercare is also essential to avoid complications.

-CO2 laser is perfect for people with significant signs of ageing, sun damage, or deep scarring.
+CO2 laser is may be suitable for people with significant signs of ageing, sun damage, or deep scarring.

-#2 — FaceTite with Exosomes for contouring and collagen repair
+#2 — FaceTite for contouring and collagen repair

-FaceTite is a minimally invasive procedure that targets sagging skin and stubborn fat under the surface.
-It uses radiofrequency-assisted lipolysis (RFAL) to heat tissue beneath the skin, melt fat, and tighten the surrounding area.
+FaceTite is a minimally invasive procedure that targets loss skin and unwanted fat under the surface.
+It uses radiofrequency-assisted lipolysis (RFAL) to heat tissue beneath the skin.

 #4 — RF microneedling for firming and tightening

-It’s best for people with moderate wrinkles, early sagging, or acne scarring.
-It suits those who want firming and tightening without the downtime of laser resurfacing or the invasiveness of surgery.
+It’s best for people with moderate wrinkles, early ageing signs, or acne scarring.
+It suits those who want cosmetic treatment without the downtime of laser resurfacing or the invasiveness of surgery.

 #5 — Rejuran for skin healing and texture